CS150-SU25-1426/cs150-capstone-federicocd007/README.md

 ## Summary
 **What went well:** Mapping the real-world idea of apartment management to class-based C++ code.

-**Challenges:** Keeping class responsibilities clear — keeping rent and tenant logic separate from potential future maintenance logic.
+**Challenges:** Keeping class responsibilities clear: keeping rent and tenant logic separate from potential future maintenance logic.

-**On Time:** As I am still catching up in the class, most of my deliverables are late right now.
+**On Time:** As I am still catching up in the class, most of my deliverables are 'late' right now.

 **Future Work:** Add maintenance requests, lease duration, or monthly reports.